Managing your blood sugar

 Many glucose meters let you store this information.

-You and your health care provider should set a target goal for your blood sugar levels for different times during the day.
+You and your provider should set a target goal for your blood sugar levels for different times during the day.
 If your blood sugar is higher than your goals for 3 days and you don't know why, call your provider.

 Are You Managing Your Type 2 Diabetes?